Changes in British English pronunciation during the twentieth century

 The

-sign ˃after a pronunciation indicates that it
+sign ˃ after a pronunciation indicates that it

 is considered predominant in current usage

 the reverse sign ˂ that it is not so.
+The sign ˚ after a form indicates a sole pronunciation.

 changes over the years need not be taken to be irreversible but may be